College Faculty Committees

 Committee on the Core

 The Committee on the Core (CoC) is the main consultative body for the curriculum of the Core, for the policies that govern the Core, and for certain operations involved in the mounting of the Core.
 The CoC is convened by the Dean of Columbia College and is composed of the faculty Chairs of each of the “shared” Core courses — i.e., those with a shared curriculum across all sections: Art Humanities, Contemporary Civilization, Frontiers of Science, Literature Humanities, and Music Humanities – as well as the Director of University Writing, the Director of Frontiers of Science, and the Chair of the Committee on the Global Core.
-The CoC also has three student representatives from the College and General Studies each year, and is supported by administrators from the College.
+The CoC also has three student representatives from CC and GS each year, and is supported by the academic deans and certain administrators from CC and GS.
 Questions for the Committee on the Core can be sent to core-curriculum@columbia.edu.

 • Josef Sorett, dean of Columbia College